 Emotional baggage comes from past experiences.
-Situations that gave us negative emotions and we still carry around with us.
+Situations that gave us negative emotions and we still carry that pain around with us.

-Maybe someone severely mistreated you and you still hold a grudge.
-Or, you took a wrong decision in your career and you still have regrets.
+Perhaps someone you cared about severely mistreated you, and you still hold a grudge.
+Or, you made a wrong decision in your career and you still have regrets about it.

 Any negative emotions that come up because of actions in the past can be emotional baggage.
 You carry it around with you and it affects your life negatively.

-Let me give you a perfect example from my own life.
-As a child, there was this incident where I saw my mum cry because we lost all our money.
+Let me give you a perfect example from my own life: As a child, there was this incident where I saw my mother cry because we lost all our money.
 It was the worst thing I ever saw.
-The picture in my head of my mum crying became emotional baggage of some sort.
+The picture in my head of my mother crying became emotional baggage of some sort.

-But for me, it also fueled my desire to financially support my mum.
+But for me, it also fueled my desire to financially support her.
 I swore to myself that I would never see her cry again.

 Now, this turned out this way, because my emotions are very stable.
 For some less resilient people, such a situation can become emotional baggage.

-Maybe they want to support their parent but don’t know how to.
+Maybe they want to support their parents, but don’t know how to.
 So, they feel very helpless and carry around the feeling that they can’t help anybody.

-This is only one example, emotional baggage can have many forms.
+This is only one example, and emotional baggage can come in many forms.
 The most important thing is to notice what is holding you back and to act on it.

 How Do You Notice That You Are Carrying Emotional Baggage?